Campaign

 Transport of blood stem cell products

-The blood stem cell collections from DKMS-BMST donors sometimes travel across borders to patients in other countries.
+The blood stem cell collections from DKMS Foundation India donors sometimes travel across borders to patients in other countries.
 Due to the travel restrictions imposed by many countries, we are in regular and close contact with all parties involved in the transport, as well as with the relevant national and international authorities and organizations.
 Despite the added difficulties that we are facing at the moment, as always we are determined to overcome all barriers in order to provide as many patients as possible with a second chance at life.

 1. Am I still able to register online if I suspect that I may have or do have COVID-19?